June 30, 2021

 June 19, 2021

-JUN 19, waterfowl: mallard ducks
+JUN 19, waterfowl: oystercatchers

 You can review these illustrated verses in a wider context by proceeding to 'Immersible Verse: Limericks about Waterfowl' on the full-service blog 'Edifying Nonsense'.